aar0nTw/jsdc2014-notes/README.md

     - search

-Ali NPM Downloads per month in 2014 grow to 2 million.
+Ali NPM Downloads per month in 2014 is grow to 2 millions.
 (Paypal private npm have 500,000 npm installs per day, internally.
 8x than Ali)

 _Lower Cost_